ijse/anthStats/README.md

 * Support browser and Node.js
 * Configurable default data for global and certain event
-* Auto append timestamp for requests from browser
+* Auto appending timestamp for requests from browser
+* Debounce and throttle control
-* *Buffer stats
+* *Buffer stat requests

 ## Installation